hemant3434/ShopifyDeveloperChallenge/README.md

 #### DISCLAIMER/NOTES

-- Since I focused on image uploading feature, I added a **DUMMY** user model to mimic private/public permissions on images.
+- Since I focused on the image uploading feature, I added a **DUMMY** user model to mimic private/public permissions on images.
 - INFACT you can only login one user at a time on this prototype - THERE ARE NO **Sessions/Cookies** or proper **user authentication**

 *Reasoning*: I tried to keep my focus towards secure image upload and chosen features rather than implementing a production grade user auth system which takes up a lot of unnecessary time.